 - Identify the important anatomical structures and their functions in the horse;

-- Investigate and discuss how management decisions impact on the health and well-being of the horse from a “use vs. function” approach;
+- Investigate and discuss how management decisions impact the health and well-being of the horse from a “use vs. function” approach;

 - Recognize the feeding, movement and health of the horse as it is dependent on its anatomy; and

 - Describe the terminology and concepts that will assist in discussing injuries and disease, should they occur, with a veterinarian.

 Quizzes (10%): There will be five online quizzes.
 Each quiz consists of some true or false statements and multiple-choice questions which cover the weekly unit material.